Nathanwoodburn/HSDBatcherGUI/README.md

 2. mica (styled like some newer windows apps)
 3. key (transparent with a key color)
      This will also make the transparent colour clickthroughable.
-     This requires transparency-key to be set
 4. percent (transparent with a percentage)
      This will affect all parts of the form.
-     Requires transparency-percent to be set

 ### transparency-key:
 Sets the key color for the form.
-Only used if transparent-mode is set to key.
+Required if transparent-mode is set to key.
 Can also be set to `main` or `alt` to use the main or alt background colors.
 !
 Warning if you set this to be black the menu options (Minimize, Close) will be a bit buggy.

 ### transparency-percent:
 Sets the transparency percentage for the form.
-Only used if transparent-mode is set to percent.
+Required if transparent-mode is set to percent.
 0 is fully transparent and 100 is fully opaque.